mental2008/academic-profile/index.md

 ## About Me

-I earned my Ph.D. degree in [Department of Computer Science and Engineering](https://www.cse.ust.hk/) from [Hong Kong University of Science and Technology (HKUST)](http://www.ust.hk/).
-I was fortunate to work with [Prof. Wei Wang](https://www.cse.ust.hk/~weiwa/index.html).
+I earned my Ph.D. degree in [Department of Computer Science and Engineering](https://www.cse.ust.hk/) from [Hong Kong University of Science and Technology (HKUST)](http://www.ust.hk/) in 2025, advised by [Prof. Wei Wang](https://www.cse.ust.hk/~weiwa/index.html).
 Before that, I received my B.Eng. degree in [School of Computer Science and Engineering](http://www.scut.edu.cn/cs/) from [South China University of Technology (SCUT)](https://www.scut.edu.cn/) in 2020.

 <span style="font-style: italic;">I will join Alibaba Group as a Senior Engineer.</span>